-Foreign (non-U.S.) securities present greater investment risks than investing in the securities of U.S. issuers and may experience more rapid and extreme changes in value than the securities of U.S. companies, due to less information about foreign companies in the form of reports and ratings than about U.S. issuers; different accounting, auditing and financial reporting requirements; smaller markets; nationalization; expropriation or confiscatory taxation; currency blockage; or political, financial, social and economic events (including, for example, military confrontations, pandemics, war and terrorism) or diplomatic developments.
+Foreign (non-U.S.) securities present greater investment risks than investing in the securities of U.S. issuers and may experience more rapid and extreme changes in value than the securities of U.S. companies.
+Foreign securities involve risks related to less information about foreign companies in the form of reports and ratings than about U.S. issuers; less stringent investor protections and corporate governance; more or less foreign government regulation; different accounting, auditing and financial reporting requirements; smaller markets; nationalization; expropriation or confiscatory taxation; currency blockage; or political, financial, social and economic events (including, for example, military confrontations, pandemics, war and terrorism) or diplomatic developments.
 To the extent that the Fund invests a significant portion of its assets in a specific geographic region, the Fund will generally have more exposure to regional economic risks associated with foreign investments.
 Foreign securities may also be less liquid and more difficult to value than securities of U.S. issuers.
 In addition, foreign markets may have greater volatility than domestic markets and foreign securities may be less liquid and harder to value than domestic securities.
 Certain foreign markets may rely heavily on particular industries or foreign capital and are more vulnerable to diplomatic developments, the imposition of economic sanctions against a particular country or countries, organizations, entities and/or individuals, changes in international trading patterns, trade barriers, and other protectionist or retaliatory measures.
 International trade barriers or economic sanctions against foreign countries, organizations, entities and/or individuals may adversely affect the Fund's foreign holdings or exposures.

-The United Kingdom (the "UK") withdrew from the European Union ("EU") on January 31, 2020 ("Brexit").
+On January 31, 2020, the United Kingdom ("UK") left the EU (commonly referred to as "Brexit").
+The UK and the EU signed the EU-UK Trade and Cooperation Agreement ("TCA"), which is an agreement on the terms governing certain aspects of the EU's and UK's relationship post Brexit.
+However, under the TCA, many aspects of the EU-UK relationship remain subject to further negotiation.
+The full effects of Brexit are unknown at this time and could negatively impact the value of the Fund's investments.
 There is significant market uncertainty regarding Brexit's ramifications, and the range and potential implications of possible political, regulatory, economic, and market outcomes are difficult to predict.
 The Fund may be exposed to risks related to the UK's withdrawal from the EU, including volatile trading markets and significant and unpredictable currency fluctuations.
 Securities issued by companies domiciled in the UK could be subject to changing regulatory and tax regimes.
 Banking and financial services companies that operate in the UK or EU could be disproportionately impacted by these actions.
 Further insecurity in EU membership or the abandonment of the euro could exacerbate market and currency volatility and negatively impact the Fund's investments in securities issued by companies located in EU countries or in underlying funds that hold such securities.
 The potential impact of these actions, especially if they occur in a disorderly fashion, is not clear but could be significant and far-reaching.